Terraform

 First initialize the repository, and download the specified provider:

-tflocal applyThe tflocal tool will now create the resource group.
+terraform applyThe terraform tool will now create the resource group.

-The template shown here is very basic, but tflocal can be used to deploy any other resource that the LocalStack Azure Emulator supports.
+The template shown here is very basic, but terraform can be used to deploy any other resource that the LocalStack Azure Emulator supports.

 Happy deploying!